 Enjoy panoramic views to the north and south of Tulum Beach and over your shoulder, you’ll catch an incredible sight of the expansive Tulum jungle.

 Related Article → 13 Things To Do In San Cristobal

 Epic views of north and south Tulum Beach

 #8 RAW LOVE ART INSTALLATION

 Raw Love is a restaurant that can be found along Tulum Beach and is most famous for its art installation located at the very entrance.
-I guarantee you would have seen a photo of this incredible wooden sculpture on Instagram (that’s how I found out about it anyway) and it’s not to be missed on your list of things to do in Tulum.
+I guarantee you would have seen a photo of this incredible wooden sculpture on Instagram (that’s how I found out about it anyway).

 The very talented artist from Cape Town, Daniel Popper, specializes in art installations all over the world and this is by far one of his most creative works!

 I recommend heading there early morning to take a photo with the Raw Love art installation as it gets super busy during the day and you’ll most likely be queueing in line among other tourists.